 Chronic loneliness may be experienced differently by the elderly and younger populations, but both groups are affected nonetheless.

 Little is known about casual links to loneliness (Courtin & Knapp, 2015).
-(1) Loneliness is a state of sadness related to social isolation, and various risk factors are associated with loneliness, including:
+(1) Loneliness is a state of sadness related to social isolation, and the following risk factors contribute to it: